 The distance to the store and the store timings were added and highlighted as it were the most relevant details for a user while considering a visit to the store.
 The map view was removed as it was misleading for the users, the image didn’t have any map specific functionalities and just served as a link to the larger map.

 But, the current set of features weren't adding much value for the existing users and would soon be deprecated.
 Thus, I wasn't satisfied with the product in implementation.
 And that’s how the phase 2 of my design process started.

 I had a conversation with my manager about what I could do to get a buy-in from the stakeholders like the Product and Engineering teams for a future version of the product features.
 Her recommendation was to organize a design studio.
 The inspiration for the design studio came from the Lean UX book and its chapter on Collaborative Design.

 The ideal features of the product were brainstormed in a collaborative design studio that I organized and facilitated.

 I reached out to the product’s cross-functional partners and some potential collaborators.
 There was an equal representation from all the organisation verticals - Product, Engineering and Design - with a total of 9 (in-person + remote) participants in the design studio.

 The emerging themes from the design studio were:

-With the design studio ending, I was almost the end of my summer internship with only a few days remaining.
+With the design studio ending, I was almost at the end of my summer internship with only a few days remaining.
 I had completed my deliverables and went above and beyond to conduct a user study in collaboration with a UX Researcher and facilitate a design studio.
 But before I left, I wanted to leave actionable inputs for the future vision for the product.
 The idea for the future product was planted through the design studio itself and the team, including the Engineering and PM, was excited to work on building new features.
-Before the design handoff, I created low-fidelity mockups as a representative design of the future versions of the product and included implementation roadmap for each feature.
+Before the design handoff, I created mockups as a representative design of the future versions of the product and included an implementation roadmap for each feature.